Key West Bareboat Charter | Sailing Adventure to the Dry Tortgas

 Today I am excited to share a spontaneous adventure that started with a simple conversation between friends some time ago.
 We wanted to meet again since we hadn't seen each other for a while and we discussed the idea of an impromptu getaway.
 Within hours of talking, we got carried away and booked a sailing vacation, with only 10 days to prepare for this unexpected trip.

 We looked at a couple nearby destinations, such as Miami, the Bahamas, or the Caribbean.
 Ultimately, we settled on a Key West bareboat charter with a visit offshore to the Dry Tortugas National Park..

 It had everything we were looking for in a short guys trip: close to home, excellent fishing prospects, long days on the water, pre-Civil War era fort exploration, and a bit of nightlife on Duval St in Key West.

 Planning and our last-minute booking

-This is the first sailing yacht charter trip I’ve booked during hurricane season.
-After checking the long-range weather models routinely on Tropical Tidbits, it looked like we had a clear weather window – so we went for it.
+This was the first sailing trip we booked during hurricane season..
+After checking the long-range weather models routinely on Tropical Tidbits, it looked like we had a clear weather window - so we went for it.
 We were careful to avoid the fate of Ernest Hemingway who was marooned at Fort Jefferson for 17 days when a tropical storm moved through!

 Yes, I'm spoiled.
 But this was a guys trip and we decided to rough it even though this was August in south Florida.
 Better to go and sweat than not go at all.